andrew henderson menu

 Monaco has no personal income taxes.

-Right off the bat, Monaco is a tax-free country.
+Right off the bat, Monaco is a famously tax-free country.
 This means that, for the most part, the taxman will leave you alone as long as you’re not a French citizen.

 Key information:

-• Corporate tax rate: 28%
+• Corporate tax rate: 25%.

-But, there’s a caveat – you can’t just have a paper residence there – you actually need to spend time living there.
+But, there’s a caveat – you can’t just have a paper residence – you actually need to spend time living there.

-Even though Monaco is the second smallest state after the Vatican, with a population of roughly 37,000, it offers the highest standards of exclusivity but comes with a hefty price tag.
+Even though Monaco is the second smallest state after the Vatican, with a population of roughly 39,000, it offers the highest standards of exclusivity but comes with a hefty price tag.

-In addition, to reside in Monaco, you must deposit at least €500,000 in a bank account in your name.
 Realistically, banks can and do request significantly more, so anticipate having to deposit anything from €2 million to €5 million.

 You’ll have to submit additional supporting documents, like proof of your bank deposit and any residencies you’ve held for the past five years.